tomordonez/tomordonez.github.io/_posts/2020-05-30-google-maps-api-python.md

 * Android apps
 * iOS apps

+## Google Maps API key best practices

 More about this in [API key best practices](https://developers.google.com/maps/api-key-best-practices), [more best practices](https://developers.google.com/maps/api-key-best-practices#api_key_table), and [API key restrictions](https://cloud.google.com/docs/authentication/api-keys#api_key_restrictions)

-One of the best practices says this:
+One of the best practices says:

 You may use an unrestricted API with the Google Maps API.
 However, it is recommended to restrict the API keys in the following scenarios: